 There’s surgical treatment available.
 You can have the nerves severed.
 Possible side effects include trouble swallowing, trouble breathing, and facial paralysis.
 I haven’t signed up.

 I get that other people’s problems are not our problems.
 We can’t fix everything for everyone, and my pain is my issue.
 I deal with it.
 But I wish, sometimes, that people wouldn’t assume I’m overreacting or have a low pain threshold when I can’t maintain the stiff upper lip.
 I’m not that desperate for attention.
 I’m not faking it when I flinch nor courting drama when I involuntarily convulse.
 And yes, your cousin’s neighbour’s sister’s migraines sound awful too, and I’m glad giving up wheat helped.

 I don’t need sympathy.
 Okay, maybe a little.
 Coddling when you feel punk is nice.
 But understanding, that’s an ice cream sundae with sprinkles on top.
 Or cheesecake.
 Whatever dessert’s your jam (even jam).
 And if I never hear “again?” when I tell people my neuralgia has flared, that’d be great.
 Chronic means chronic, in case you were curious. *

 I get that my pain is a source of irritation and frustration for those around me.
 I’m sorry that people with chronic conditions are an inconvenience.
-But perhaps instead of getting irritated and impatient, the people who aren’t afflicted could try empathy?
+Perhaps, instead of getting irritated and impatient, the people who aren’t afflicted could try empathy?
 Or even patience and a non-loaded silence?

 Be kind.
 You never know what someone is going through.